Benefits of

 6. Take advantage of Australia’s excellent solar conditions

-Thanks to our unparalleled solar resources, Australia has a huge natural advantage for solar energy.
-We boast the highest solar radiation per square metre of any continent and, therefore, some of the best solar energy potential in the world 3.
+Australia benefits from an abundance of sunlight, providing a huge natural advantage for generating solar energy.
+We boast the highest solar radiation per square metre of any continent.

 7. Solar panels require little maintenance